Inna-B10/NODE-Main/Readme.md

    - BODY: `{ "user": "Test1", "pwd": "123456" }`
      You **will** see the list of employees

-9. protect route employees with JWT auth:
+9. Protect route employees with JWT auth:
    **server.js**

    - `import { verifyJWT } from '#middleware/verifyJWT.js'`